-Planned Parenthood believes every woman should have access to the full range of reproductive health care services, including access to safe and legal abortion.
+We believe all people should have access to the full range of reproductive health care services.

 Planned Parenthood is proud to provide expert, high quality health care to our patients—including abortion*—and to ensure that they receive accurate information about all of their options in order to make their own, fully informed health care decisions.

 Abortion has been safe and legal in the U.S. for more than 40 years.
 Since 1973, with the landmark ruling in Roe v.
 Wade, the U.S. Supreme Court has affirmed that the Constitution protects every person’s right to safe, legal abortion.
 Yet, some policymakers have worked to make it increasingly difficult for patients to access abortion through court battles, ballot measures, and burdensome legislative restrictions on abortion services.
 This is all part of an ongoing effort to deny people their right to make their own personal medical decisions.